underpostnet/engine/src/api/object-layer/README.md

 - Walks the asset directory structure and processes PNG/GIF files.
 - Produces `frame_matrix` and `map_color` arrays from images.
+- **Procedurally generates object layers** from semantic item-id descriptors with deterministic seeds and temporal coherence.
 - Saves processed objects to the `ObjectLayer` model with top-level references to `ObjectLayerRenderFrames`.
 - Creates separate `ObjectLayerRenderFrames` documents for render data.
 - Links ObjectLayers to AtlasSpriteSheet documents via top-level `atlasSpriteSheetId`.
 - Generates unique UUID v4 seeds (via `crypto.randomUUID()`) for SHA256 hash uniqueness.
 - Generates SHA256 hash using `fast-json-stable-stringify` for deterministic serialization.
 - Reconstructs PNG frames from stored tile data for debugging.
+- Writes static asset PNGs, atlas sprite sheets, and metadata to the conventional directory structure.

 ## Getting Started